Schibsted Software Engineer Salary in Greater Oslo Region | NOK 613K-NOK 782K+ | Levels.fyi

 The median Software Engineer compensation in Greater Oslo Region package at Schibsted totals NOK 782K per year.
-View the base salary, stock, and bonus breakdowns for Schibsted's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Schibsted's total compensation packages.
 Last updated: 10/2/2025

 Company